krishnakarthik9/cs330_assignment1/README.txt

 7)if it is Running then put parent to sleep everytime it wakes Up using PutThreadToSleep in a while loop

 SYScall_Exec

-Use StartUserProcess() funcion code for Executig the file
+Use code from print_String system call to take vaddr from register and converts to a string i.e filename Use StartUserProcess() funcion code for Executig the file

 SYScall_Fork